CrossScarDev/upsm/README.md

 #### path: string

-The `outpath` option specifies where to copy the contents of the selected directory to patch before patching.
+The `path` option specifies where to copy the contents of the selected directory to patch before patching.

 ## Distributing